Codepath-ModernStack/Modern-Arch/README.md

 The MVP pattern has the project split into three parts.

 **Model:** Data layer
 **View:** The UI layer - Activites, Fragments, or android.view.View.
 The `View` is responsible for reacting to user's input and displaying data from the Presenter.
 **Presenter:** The logic layer.
 Fetches and manipulates Model objects, passes the results to Views, responds to actions performed on Views.

 The `Preseneter` and `View` talk to each other via an Interface.

 To refactor our Flickster app into the MVP pattern, we first need to look at `MainActivity.java` and see what part of the code should be in the logic layer.
-Figuring out what code goes into the Presenter may be open to interpretation, but a general rule of thumb:
+Figuring out what code goes into the Presenter may be open to interpretation, but here's a general rule of thumb:
 1. networking calls
 2. object manipulation
 3. code that contains `if`